Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/01-blocks/page-06.md

 3. Added structural **content** to both divs, including headings and paragraphs.
 4. Applied the **classes** listed in the `<head>`:
   - `class="page-block"` to _all_ the divs, as they should visually appear the same (color, font-size, etc).
-  - Added the `centered` class to all content to be centered on the page.
+  - Added the `centered` class to all content to be centered on the page.<br/>
-  - <span class="label label-info">Note</span> To apply multiple classes to a div, simply add a “space” between classes.
+  <span class="label label-info">Note</span> To apply multiple classes to a div, simply add a “space” between classes.
 For example `<div class="page-block centered">`
-5. Added a **span** to the first sentence of each paragraph, with the class `class=fist-line`.
+5. Added a **span** to the first sentence of each paragraph, with the class `class="first-line"`.
 With the applied styling stated in the `<head>`, each sentence with this span will be italic.
 6. Added the illustrative content - the 2 flag images.
 7. Swelled with pride.